Grumblesnak/FamilyTreeProject/README.md

 # FamilyTreeProject
-Didn't realise that using a GitHub repository involved adding it the first time and updating(chaning) it as you went along.
+Didn't realise that using a GitHub repository involved adding it the first time and updating(changing) it as you went along.
-Woops.
+Whoops.